mykelalvis/Lynker-ioos-KB/KB/Release Engineering/intermediate form.md

 ## Why Intermediate Forms?

-The intermediate form of an [[artifact]] is one that has had a [[build]] (and possibly a [[release]]) action applied to it.
-Therefore, it has gone through all the build [[gatekeeping]] operations and certain criteria can be said about the intermediate form without forcing a repeat of the [[build]] that produced it -- it was produced by some build, probably detectable through a tag, and thus followed the criteria of _that tag's build_.
+The intermediate form of an [[artifact]] is one that has had a [[build]] (and possibly a [[release]]) action applied to it, producing some secondary resultant artifact.
+Contrast this with a [[tag release]].

+Since it has gone through all the build [[gatekeeping]] operations, certain statements can be made about the intermediate form without forcing a repeat of the [[build]] that produced it -- it was produced by some build, probably detectable through a tag, and thus followed the criteria of _that tag's build_.

 These gatekeeping operations are the total of ascribable quality that can be stated about the artifact.
 Assuming that they are [[build#Repeatable|repeatable]], they can be thought of as the beginning of an audit trail on the artifact's provenance and quality.